 Live2Create Leadership Academy

 Social Studies

 Social Studies asks one question all year: how does history explain the world your student is standing in?
-The year moves from early civilizations and world geography through civics, economics, American history, and contemporary change-makers.
-Every unit connects history to the driving question students are working on — it's not a separate subject, it's the context that makes the project matter.
+The year moves from early African civilizations through world geography, civics, economics, American history, and contemporary change-makers.
+The African diaspora is a central lens throughout — not a February add-on.
+Every unit connects to the driving question students are working on.
+Middle schoolers are developmentally ready to take history personally.
+We let them.

-Year Arc → History as Story · Civics · Change-Makers · Modern Era · Civic Identity
+Year Arc → African Civilizations · Civics · Change-Makers · Modern Era · Civic Identity

 What "Mastery-Based" Means for Your Family

 Placed at their real level.
-If your student enters with gaps from previous years, we address those gaps directly — starting where they actually are and building forward.
-This isn't a criticism of their previous school.
+If your student enters with gaps from previous years, we address those directly — starting where they actually are and building forward.
+This is not a criticism of their previous school.
 It's the most respectful thing we can do.

 Georgia-aligned.
 All academic work is aligned to Georgia state standards for private schools.
-A student leaving Live2Create can re-enter a traditional school with documentation of their mastery levels and a portfolio of real work.
+A student leaving Live2Create can re-enter a traditional school with documentation of their mastery levels and a portfolio of real work produced across the year.

+Live2Create Leadership Academy